ripsawridge/site/contents/content/cma/2023/helena-bozeman.md

 *21 miles, 4940 feet elevation gain.*

 Well, it's time to get going.
 The three of us split the cost of a shuttle back to the trail.
-A bit stretch was closed on the south side of MacDonald Pass, so we had to make a detour.
+A big stretch was closed on the south side of MacDonald Pass, so we had to make a detour.
 I didn't complain when our driver drove us a few miles south passed the Moose Creek Campground to a road junction, saving us a few miles of walking!